oracle-livelabs/oci-migration/ebs-cm-landingzones/provision/provision.md

 1. SSH to the newly created environment by using the following steps:

     a.
-SSH into the Cloud Manager instance from your local machine by using the IP address in the ``key-data.txt`` file and the private key you created during the deployment of the Cloud Manager in OCI.
+SSH into the EBS Cloud Manager instance from your local machine by using the IP address in the ``key-data.txt`` file and the private key you created during the deployment of EBS Cloud Manager in OCI.

         <copy>
         ssh -i <filepath_to_your_ebshol_folder/artifacts/ebs_hol_key> opc@<cloud_manager_public_ip>